|Lesser Power, "The Avaricious, The Chromatic Dragon, Queen of Evil Dragonkind"|

 A slight few with the desire to serve her by whatever means possible, but without the intelligence of guile to progress her schemes, are brought into her fold as her unholy ravagers.
 Following the route of Mordukhavar, they do nothing but destroy in her name.
 No subtlety, no trickery, nothing but the full power of a dragon set against a target, rendering it to nothing.

 Outside the chromatics, the majority of Tiamat's faith consists of kobolds and dragonkin, but include significant numbers of lizardfolk, tieflings, and humans as well; such clerics are commonly known as "wyrmlairds".
 While the reptilians are somewhat respected, if less so than true dragons, other faithful are hardly regarded at all.
-Most accept this, in fact seeing themselves as naturally inferior to dragons and those descended from them, and act in her name to seek redemption for their race and a place in her court.
+Most accept this, in fact seeing themselves as naturally inferior to dragons and those descended from them, and act in her name to seek redemption for their species and a place in her court.
 They must ritualistically debase themselves before any ceremony to reaffirm their lesser status, and before they may even speak with a chromatic, they must appropriately perform the Ritual of Respect in her name.

 The duties of the wyrmlairds of Tiamat are twofold: expand their hoard, just as for dragons, and sabotage the workings of rival faiths and entities.
 (Rival being defined as "any which might get in your way", but with special focus on those with a misguided focus on justice, righteousness, or other concepts appealing to Bahamut and thus anathema to Tiamat.)
 Even more so than chromatics, though, all that wyrmlairds achieve is intended to be nothing but a presentation of Tiamat's greatness.
 All success is by her wish, while all failure is an insult to her name.
 It is by bending the structures of others to her will that she will achieve domination over the lands of the Prime, and from there, end the Dragonfell War once and for all with the death of Bahamut and the extermination of the metallics.
 Occasionally, a wyrmlaird will be called by her as a prophet, and given some especially significant goal towards her end; for example, Ochir Naal of Toril, who came near to summoning Tiamat bodily to the Prime some 1400 years ago.